The changing face of the UK property market: Why are landlords selling up?

 Aneisha Beveridge, head of research at Hamptons, said: “Over the next couple of years, we’re expecting rental growth to be quite strong and probably outpace house price growth.
 One of the big reasons for that is that we think landlords will continue leaving the sector, and we can’t see that huge numbers will enter.”

 Age and retirement planning are significant factors for investors deciding to call it quits, Ms Beveridge said.
 The first buy-to-let mortgage was launched in 1996, and many landlords moved into the market as an investment for their retirement.
 Over half of mortgaged rental properties were bought within 11 years of such loans being introduced, and many of these early adopters are now cashing out.
 The average age of buy-to-let landlords now stands at 60, and roughly 96,000 property investors will retire yearly over the next half-decade.
-Many are expected to sell rather than continue managing their properties in retirement.
+With many landlords selling rather than continue to manage their properties in retirement.

 Changes to taxation and regulation have also meant that “some landlords have decided that they just don’t want the hassle”, Ms Beveridge said.
 According to Hamptons, retiring landlords accounted for nearly three-quarters of buy-to-let property sales last year.
 Almost half of buy-to-let properties sold in the previous year were bought at least 15 years prior, up from a third in 2018.